RainCandyTech/FPArchiveIndex/README.md

 ### Tech Specs
 The Flash Player version provided by them is v50.
 In our archive, only ActiveX & PPAPI version available.</br>
 This version of Flash has been limited in the URLs that it can load.
-If users load a flash content and it is not located on the URL whitelist,</br> the Player will refuse to load it and show the info button.The button will lead users to [this page](https://airsdk.harman.com/flashplayer/blocked?url=URL). </br>
+If users load a flash content and it is not located on the URL whitelist,</br> the Player will refuse to load it and show the info button.
+The button will lead users to [this page](https://airsdk.harman.com/flashplayer/blocked?url=URL).
 By the way, you can also get more informations at this page.
 ### Available Archives
 |Date (CST)|Version|ActiveX|PPAPI|
 |:---|:---|:---|:---|